United Kingdom military aircraft registration mark: 1 to 10000

-2699, a Royal Aircraft Factory B.E.2, 1910s.
+2699, a Royal Aircraft Factory B.E.2 from the 1910s.

-The first military aircraft registrations were a series from 1 to 10000, with blocks allocated to each service.
+The first military aircraft registration marks were sequentially issued from 1 to 10000, with blocks allocated to each service branch.
 The first actual registration number was allocated to a Short S.34 for the Royal Naval Air Service (RNAS), with the number 10000 going to a Blackburn-built Royal Aircraft Factory B.E.2c aircraft in 1916.

 A1 to Z9999

-By 1916, the first sequence had reached 10000, and it was decided to start an alpha-numeric system, from A1 (allocated to a Royal Aircraft Factory BE.2d) to A9999, then starting again at B1.
+By 1916, the first sequence had reached 10000, and it was decided to start an alpha-numeric system for military aircraft registration; from A1 (allocated to a Royal Aircraft Factory BE.2d) to A9999, then starting again at B1.
 The letters A, B, C, D, E, F, H, and J were allocated to the Royal Flying Corps (RFC), and N1 to N9999 and S1 to S9999 to the Royal Naval Air Service (RNAS).
 When the sequence reached the prefix K, it was decided to start at K1000 for all subsequent letters instead of K1.

-Although the N and S series had earlier been used by RNAS aircraft, the sequence N1000 to N9999 was again used by the Air Ministry for both RAF and RN aircraft.
-The 'Naval' S sequence had reached only S1865, a Fairey IIIF, but when R9999 was reached in 1939, the next serial allocations did not run on from that point, but instead commenced at T1000.
+Although the N and S sequences had earlier been used by RNAS aircraft, the sequence N1000 to N9999 was again used by the Air Ministry for both RAF and RN aircraft.
+The 'Naval' S sequence had reached only S1865, a Fairey IIIF, but when R9999 was reached in 1939, the next registration mark allocations did not run on from that point, but instead commenced at T1000.

-From 1937, not all aircraft registration numbers were allocated, in order to hide the true number of aircraft in production and service.
-Gaps in the serial number sequence were sometimes referred to as 'blackout blocks'.
-The first example of this practice was an early 1937 order for two-hundred Avro Manchester bombers; which were allotted the registration numbers L7276-7325, L7373-7402, L7415-7434, L7453-7497, L7515-7549, and L7565-7584, covering a range of 309 possible serial registration numbers, and thus making it difficult for an enemy to estimate true British military aircraft strength.
+From 1937, not all aircraft registration marks were allocated, in order to hide the true number of aircraft in production and service.
+Gaps in the sequential number sequence were sometimes referred to as 'blackout blocks'.
+The first example of this practice was an early 1937 order for two-hundred Avro Manchester bombers; which were allotted the registration marks L7276–L7325, L7373–L7402, L7415–L7434, L7453–L7497, L7515–L7549, and L7565–L7584, covering a range of 309 possible sequential registration marks, and thus making it difficult for an enemy to estimate true British military aircraft strength.